 We've discussed the importance of web performance.
 You've learned what you need to do to optimize for web performance.
 But how do you convince your clients and/or management to prioritize and invest in performance?
-In this section, we discuss creating a clear business-case to convince decision-makers to make the investment.
+In this section, we discuss creating a clear business case to convince decision-makers to make the investment.

 We've discussed how prioritizing performance can improve user experience and therefore revenue.
 We know that not prioritizing web performance can result in a loss of business revenue.
 This article discusses how certain business metrics directly relate to a user's web performance experience and how to apply service design to boost the user's experiences of web performance.
 It highlights the importance of understanding how cumulative experiences impact conversion and retention rates.

 Setting a web performance budget can help you make sure the team stays on track in keeping the site and help prevent regressions.
-A performance budget is a set of limits that are set to specify limits, such as maximum number of http requests allowed, the maximum total size of all the assets combined, the minimum allowable FPS on a specific device, etc, that must be maintained.
+A performance budget is a set of limits that are set to specify limits, such as the maximum number of HTTP requests allowed, the maximum total size of all the assets combined, the minimum allowable FPS on a specific device, etc, that must be maintained.
 The budget can be applied to a single file, a file type, all files loaded on a page, a specific metric, or a threshold over a period of time.
-The budget reflects reachable goals; whehter they are time, quantity, or rule based.
+The budget reflects reachable goals; whether they are time, quantity, or rule-based.

-Setting key performance indicators (KPI) as objectives can hiltie performance objectives that are also business objectives.
+Setting key performance indicators (KPI) as objectives can highlight performance objectives that are also business objectives.
 KPIs can be both a set of important business metrics in measuring the impact of user experience and performance on the business's top line, and a way of demonstrating the benefits of prioritizing performance.
 Here are some KPIs to consider:

 - Conversion Rate

-- The percent of your traffic that takes an intended action, such as completing a purchase or signing up for a newsletter.
+The percent of your traffic that takes an intended action, such as completing a purchase or signing up for a newsletter.
 When a business site is slow, it can prevent users from completing their intended task.
 This can lead to low conversion rates.

 - Time on Site

 The average time that your users in aggregate spend on your site.
 When a site performance slowly, users are more likely to abandon the site prematurely which can lead to low time on site metrics.

 - Net Promotion Score

-- The net promoter score (NPS) is a metric for assessing customer loyalty for a company's brand, product, or service.
+The net promoter score (NPS) is a metric for assessing customer-loyalty for a company's brand, product, or service.
 Poor user performance experiences can equation to poor brand reputation.